SimonEnsemble/RxnDfn/README.md

 ### Dirichlet Boundary Conditions
 <img src="https://github.com/SimonEnsemble/RxnDfn/blob/master/Images/DirichletHeatTransferPic.png" width="440" height="329" title="Dirichlet Heat Transfer">

+Use the ReactionDiffusionEqn package to determine how the temperature will change over time in an insulated, one-dimensional rod when it is heated at a particular location while the ends of the rod are held at a fixed temperature.

 ### Neumann Boundary Conditions
 <img src="https://github.com/SimonEnsemble/RxnDfn/blob/master/Images/NeumannLakePic.png" width="473" height="237" title="Neumann Fish Boundary Conditions">